ninjadev64/OpenDeck/README.md

 OpenDeck supports ProntoKey, Elgato Stream Deck and AKP153 (not AKP153e) hardware on all three major desktop platforms.
 If you would like to contribute support for additional hardware (e.g. Loupedeck) feel free to reach out on any of the support forums and make a pull request!

+If you would like to support development of OpenDeck, consider [sponsoring me](https://github.com/sponsors/ninjadev64) on GitHub Sponsors!

 ## Installation

 ### GNU+Linux